karyiteh/ChoreMate/README.md

     included in "Update User Avatar" use case to fix the bug.

 ### Troubleshooting
-On rare occasions that the app is behaving abnormally, force quit the app and relaunch the app by following the steps mentioned in ***How-to-run Instructions***.
+- On rare occasions that the app is behaving abnormally, force quit the app and relaunch the app by following the steps mentioned in ***How-to-run Instructions***.

+- If there is a notification that says "Update your Google Play services" when the user attempts to register or sign-in, make sure that Google Play services installed on that device is updated to version 15.0.0 or higher.

+- For now, notifications can only be received when the user is running the app in the background.
+  Therefore, if the notification does not show up, try closing the app on the receiver's device into the background and tap on "Remind" again on the sender's device.

 ### Technical Support
-For any enquiries regarding the installation and proper running of the app, please contact:
+For any enquiries regarding the installation and the functioning of the app, please contact:
 - Jam Tan (Project Manager) - (310) 941-6056
 - Kai Teh (Software Development Lead) - (619) 381-2463
 - Sasha Hoang (Quality Assurance Lead) - (202) 873-3355